citlaligm/Behavioral-cloning/README.md

 # Behavioral Cloning#

 ##Overview
 This project aims to develop and train a deep learning network that learns how to drive a car around a track.
-The training data was provided by the Udacity team, since the data was limited a image generator was implemented to generate more data.
+The training data was provided by the Udacity team, since the data was limited an image generator was implemented to generate more data.
 When the model was ready I tested it running the simulator in autonomus mode, the car succesfully drove around the track.

 The main parts of the code: